Additional learning support

 As well as our specialist lecturers, we also have learning support assistants to help you find your way around College, take notes for you, act as communicators and look after your general welfare.

 Educational Health and Care Plans (EHCP) are for those aged between 0 and 24 who have special educational needs (SEN) and/or disabilities.
-If you have SEN, but do not have a Statement or EHCP, you are still entitled to support in order to be successful during your time at College.
+If you have SEN, but do not have an EHCP, you are still entitled to support in order to be successful during your time at College.